noordeen123/ai-workflow-workshop/README.md

 By the end of this workshop, you will:
 - **Design First:** Learn to think architecturally before coding
 - **Context is King:** Master providing effective context to AI tools
-- **Structured Workflow:** Follow a proven Design → PRD → ADR → Implementation → Testing → Release cycle
+- **Structured Workflow:** Follow a proven PRD Analysis → Technical Requirements → Implementation → Testing → Release cycle
 - **MCP Integration:** Leverage Model Context Protocol for enhanced AI capabilities
 - **Quality Assurance:** Maintain code quality when using AI assistance
 - **Version Control:** Manage AI-generated code changes effectively